laravel/bootcamp.laravel.com/resources/docs/livewire/showing-chirps.md

 php artisan make:volt chirps/list
 ```

 This will create a new Livewire component at the `app/resources/views/livewire/chirps/list.blade.php` path.

-Lets update the Livewire component contents to display our list of Chirps:
+Let's update the Livewire component contents to display our list of Chirps:

 ```php tab=Class filename=resources/views/livewire/chirps/list.blade.php
 <?php